 The design was required to make consideration for the future development of the adjoining reception playground within the primary school, ensuring that the complete outdoor space was aesthetically balanced between the settings.

-We worked closely with the school to establish their aims and aspirations for their setting, and were entrusted to develop the creative direction of brief.
+We worked closely with the school to establish their aims and aspirations for their setting and were entrusted to develop the creative direction of the brief.

 The existing space, comprised of a large area of unused and overgrown woodland, a raised bank, some climbing equipment and a storage shed – it was necessary for the design to utilise the existing features, with the objective of creating defined, all-weather functional areas providing a combination Natural, Physical, Educational and Construction play and practical storage solutions.

 The whole garden is linked via a paved role play track, allowing the children to cycle and move around the setting; travelling seamlessly between the defined areas, and all-weather surfacing sanctions physical play the whole year-round.